Restioson/restioson.github.io/index.md

-#My Personal Page
+# My Personal Page

-##About
+## About
 Hi, I'm Restioson.
 I'm a developer from South Africa.
 I develop Python and Java code.
-I particularly love making games

-##Projects
+## Projects
 All my projects are on GitHub.

-##Upcoming game: Misthalon
-I'm about to start work on a new project: a topdown rpg style game named "Misthalon".
-Will update more!

-##Licensing
+### Kettle-Engine
+Ambitious, WIP project which aims to be a Kotlin with libGDX game engine

+## Licensing
-Unless I specify otherwise, all my code on GitHub is licensed under the [GNU GPL v3.0](https://www.tldrlegal.com/l/gpl-3.0#summary), and other resources under the [Creative Commons v3.0](https://tldrlegal.com/license/creative-commons-attribution-(cc)#summary) license.
+Unless I specify otherwise, all my code on GitHub is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0), and other resources under the [Creative Commons BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

-##Contact
+## Contact
 Email: [restiosondev@gmail.com](restiosondev@gmail.com)
 Twitter: [@Restioson](twitter.com/Restioson)
+IRC: Restioson
+Discord: Restioson